pascaldekloe/colfer/README.md

 ## Format

-Data structures start with an 8-bit magic number `0x80` followed by zero or more field *value definitions*.
+Data structures consist of zero or more field *value definitions* followed by a termination byte `0x7f`.
 Only those fields with a value other than the *zero value* may be serialized.
 Fields appear in order as stated by the schema.
-Data structures are terminated with byte `0x7f`.

 The zero value for booleans is `false`, integers: `0`, floating points: `0.0`,
 timestamps: `1970-01-01T00:00:00.000000000Z` and for text & binary: the empty